Read time 4 minutes

 3. Repair the corrupt EDB file.

-If any of the methods is not working due to any corruption in the EDB file of Exchange Server, then you need to use the ESEUTIL tool to repair the database file.
-ESEUTIL tool uses multiple switches to repair the database and restore the mailbox data.
+If any of the methods are not working due to any corruption in the EDB file of Exchange Server, then you need to use the ESEUTIL tool to repair EDB files.
+The ESEUTIL tool uses multiple switches to repair the database and restore the mailbox data.
 It is present at the following location of the C drive:

 C:\Program Files\Microsoft\Exchange Server\V15\Bin